noahehall/theBookOfNoah/0current/aws/exams/services/compute/elsaticbeanstalk.md

 # elastic beanstalk

-- platfgorm for deploying and managing applications without managing/provisioning infrastructure
+- platform for deploying and managing applications developed with common web languages

 ## my thoughts